smartcontractresearchforum/docs/en/content_how_to_get_compensated_for_work.md

 ## Invoicing and Payment System

-SCRF pays invoices once per month at the end of the month. **_All invoices are due two business days before the end of the month._** If you forget to include an item, add it to your next invoice with a description.
+SCRF pays invoices once per month at the end of the month. **_All invoices are due five business days before the end of the month._** If you forget to include an item, add it to your next invoice with a description.
 SCRF uses Request Network for payments.
 SCRF may process another round of payments mid-month (on the 15th) as needed as well.

 To use the Request Network system, you will need an email address and an Ethereum wallet.